Domestic abuse

 The Domestic Violence Disclosure Scheme is often called Clare's Law after the case that led to it.

-Once an application is made (by contacting local Police), police and partner agencies will carry out a range of checks to reveal any records of abusive offences or record of any risk of violence or abuse.
+Once an application is made, police and partner agencies will carry out a range of checks to reveal any records of abusive offences or any records of any risk of violence or abuse.
 They will then consider which information to share with you.

 Any disclosure of information will be made to you in person.